 - Principal amount: This is the money that you initially borrowed.
 It doesn’t include interest payments and other charges.
 For example, if you borrow R10,000, then this is the principal amount.
 Also, if you pay off R7,000, then the principal amount becomes R3,000.

-- Loan term: This is the time you have to pay off the credit.
-Personal loan terms typically start from 1 month and go up to 84 months.
+- Loan term: This is the time you have to pay off the loan.
+Terms typically start from 1 month and go up to 84 months.

 - Interest: This is what lenders charge customers for borrowing money.
 The interest rate is determined by the lender and expressed as a percentage.